Stonelinks/stonelinks.github.io/pages/projects/stonelinks/index.md

 "Stonelinks" is a name I use for myself all over the internet and of course the name of this website.
 In one form or another, Stonelinks the website has been online since late 2008 when I decided to figure out how the internet / websites work (a task which is still ongoing...
 I'll report back).

 Since 2008, Stonelinks has gone through many incarnations.
 It started out life hosted out of my dorm room on a window's machine as an ugly hodge-podge of PHP and dreamweaver garbage.
 For a long time after that, it ran on [wordpress](https://wordpress.org/).
-At some point I decided that since Stonelinks is fundamentally static content, all of these solutions were too heavyweight and no server-side scripting languages were needed.

-I wrote the stonelinks web framework back in 2012, which you can still see [here](https://github.com/Stonelinks/stonelinks.org) and [here](/projects/stonelinks/old.html).
-It statically generated the website HTML from some markdown which was then rsync'd off to a web server.
-Again this worked pretty well for my needs up until 2014.
+At some point I decided that since Stonelinks is fundamentally static content (and because I had just learned how to program), I decided to write a static site generator back in 2012.
+You can still read a sassy page I wrote about it [here](/projects/stonelinks/old/).
+This worked pretty well for my needs up until 2014.

-After a year and a half at MUJIN learning how to be a serious front-end developer, I decided to transition stonelinks to a more modern 3rd party static generator called [wintersmith](http://wintersmith.io/) built on top of [nodejs](http://nodejs.org/).
+After a year and a half at MUJIN learning how to be a serious front-end developer, I decided to transition Stonelinks to a more modern 3rd party static generator called [wintersmith](http://wintersmith.io/) built on top of [nodejs](http://nodejs.org/).
 The switch made sense because wintersmith was fast, feature complete, simple and well tested.
-In addition, it also fit in nicely with the development tool's I've come to rely on in my professional life ([grunt](http://gruntjs.com/), [npm](https://www.npmjs.org/), [bower](http://bower.io/), etc.).
+In addition, it also fit in nicely with the development tool's I've come to rely on in my professional life at the time ([grunt](http://gruntjs.com/), [npm](https://www.npmjs.org/), [bower](http://bower.io/), etc.).
 It also supports a bunch of simple [plugins](https://github.com/jnordberg/wintersmith/wiki/Plugins) to do things like tagging, livereloading and whatnot.

-So there you have it!
-From an author's and a developer's perspective, it is a dream come true.
-Hope you enjoy the website.
+In 2016 I gave Stonelinks yet another refresh, this time preferring to work in [react](https://facebook.github.io/react/) with [gatsby](https://github.com/gatsbyjs/gatsby).

 ## Code

-Check out the source code for stonelinks on [github](https://github.com/Stonelinks/stonelinks.github.io)
+Check out the code for Stonelinks on [github](https://github.com/Stonelinks/stonelinks.github.io)